tabidah-usmani/Assignment3/README.md

 ## Consumer
 The kafka_consumer_pcy.py script consumes messages from the recommendation_engine_topic Kafka topic.
 It processes the data to find frequent pairs using the PCY (Park-Chen-Yu) algorithm.
+The consumer3 script uses the frequency pattern growth and outputs the frequent itemsets with its support
 ## Implementation Details
 The consumer script initializes a Kafka consumer to subscribe to the recommendation_engine_topic topic.
 Each message consumed from Kafka represents a basket of items.